Harland Hand Memorial Garden: Overview

-The garden is in private hands but opens several days a year to groups by prior arrangement.
+The garden is privately owned but opens several days a year to groups by prior arrangement.
 It uses concrete across many levels to mimic the gray granite glacial washes of the High Sierra's Silver Lake.
 Its planting is varied, with succulents and more temperate plants, trees, and shrubs, while it also hosts a population of Pacific tree frogs.

-The late Harland Hand was a school teacher but was also a plantsman and garden designer.
+Harland Hand (1922–1998) was a school teacher, plantsman, and garden designer.
 He was president of the California Horticultural Society, a co-founder of Pacific Horticulture, and a board member of the University of California Botanical Garden.